dwmorrisdev/react-tac-toe/README.md

+This is the REACT TIC-TAC-TOE App as covered in the react.js tutorials.
+This was a practical excercise and then refactored including the extra functionality described in the excersize.
+Feel free to contact me with any questions or comments.

+To View: clone the repo and build.
+Navigate to the location and run npm start.
+Default Browser will open to localhost where you will see the working app with new styles.

+Have fun!

+Below you will find the documentation provided along with the create-react-app template:

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>